afrin-afia/adversarial-robustness-toolbox/fruits/README.md

 However, replicating the experiments on the [MNIST](https://ieeexplore.ieee.org/abstract/document/6296535?casa_token=fGZ6RD4tMY0AAAAA:0JP1BDQ-5Ga4YMc2Vnlg7e5hhUC1iTMPWJW6E3EGzFDYBgYH1xfICUwDcEwUhd0JvdVHZJ3y) dataset requires an additional task to be done.
-Since the `MNIST` dataset is a exceptionally large in volume and there already exists a github repository for this dataset, we chose not to upload it again.
+Since the `MNIST` dataset is exceptionally large in volume and there already exists a github repository for this dataset, we chose not to upload it again.
 Our source code uses the image version of the MNIST dataset, which can be found [here]
 (https://github.com/teavanist/MNIST-JPG).

 So, all you need to do is clone the dataset from the repository mentioned above and place it inside a folder named `fruits/mnistjpg`.
 All the training samples should be kept in a folder named `Training` and the test samples should be in a folder named `Test`.

-In a nutshell, the final directory tree should lokk like this:
+In a nutshell, the final directory tree should look like this:

     .
     ├── ...